CMPSC-580-Allegheny-College-Spring-2024/exemplarproject-Jaclynpqc/README.md

 ### Machine Learning Model Training and Evalutation

 While the statistical correlation provided initial insights, the subsequent step involved training and evaluating maching learning models to predict mutation scores based on code quality anti-patterns.
-H
+However, due to time constraints, this step could not be sompleted within the timeframe of the research project.
+Future iterations of the study involve leveraging automated maching learning (AutoML) framewords and implementing k-fold cross-validation techniques to assess model accuracy, precision, and effectiveness using metrics such as the F1-score and Matthews correlation coefficient(MCC).

 ## Using the Artifact